sjwabh/SamRadOnc/Breast.md

 For cT1-3 cN1 with cN+ (bx proven) before Neoadjuvant Chemo who convert to ypN0 after (lumpectomy or mastectomy) & (SNB or cALND)

 For cT1-3 cN1, if ypN0, RNI did not improve Recurrence Free Interval (RFI).

+Table 1:
+ - 14% of pts in this trial were age<39
+ - 42% of pts in this trial had MTX
+ - 47% were HR- (how come so few??)
+ - 56% were Her2+ (how come so many??)

+Interestingly, if s/p MTX and randomized to no RNI, then no PMRT was given (even if cT3N1??).
+No mention of margin status in this paper??

 Primary Aim
 To evaluate whether the addition of regional nodal XRT will significantly reduce the rate of events for invasive breast cancer recurrence-free interval (IBC-RFI) in patients who present with histologically positive axillary nodes but convert to histologically negative axillary nodes following neoadjuvant chemotherapy.